- Why Us

 Teddy was professional, thorough, and very helpful.
 We trusted his assessment.
 Highly recommend him

 Second time using Valor.
 Consistently maintain the highest professional standards.
 Appreciate their focus on transparency and communicating with the client.
 Highly recommend.

 Working with David Myrick and his professional staff was a pleasure.
 From estimates to scheduling to execution and follow-up, they were knowledgeable, courteous, cooperative, flexible, thorough, and a delight to work with.
 Their work was high quality, inclusive, precise, and complete.
 They showed up when promised, did the work and cleaned up completely, and then tested the results.
 I was thoroughly satisfied with their work and would without hesitation recommend them to anyone.
 Did they cost a little more?
 Yes, but when interviewing several highly-rated companies, I found a great range of competence and care.
 Valor Mold Removal was top of the line, noticeably better and more competent and thorough than the others.
 It paid off in the final result of a superb job well done.

 Valor has provided exceptional customer service, and David was amazing!
 He listened to my concerns, provided a wealth of knowledge, and guided me through the entire process.
 Having the equipment to quantify mold spores is a game changer!

-InstaScope assessment completed to assess the air quality in the property.
-Previously, a couch and desk chair had visible mold growth.
+InstaScope Assessment completed to assess air quality at the property.

 We remove mold the right way… and it would be an honor to hear from you.